masif2002/AZ-900-notes/README.md

 ## Scaling
 * There is a limit to vertical scaling in Azure
 * 96 vCPUs and 384 GB Memory is the upper limit for General Purpose Instances
-* Vertical Scaling does ont improve availability (since you're upgrading a one single instance)
+* Vertical Scaling does not improve availability (since you're upgrading a one single instance)
 * There is no limit to horizontal scaling

-## IaaS
-* Azure Storage offers 5 PB of Storage Capacity
-* Network ingress Costs are free in Azure

 ## PaaS
 * Azure App Services is a PaaS